 Sugar Nymphs is warm and welcoming, cozy and comforting, a welcome respite from the mundane.
 It has a sort of neighborly Santa Fe type place in which you can kick back in comfort, bask in the morning sunlight and imbibe the aromas of steaming coffee and delectable pastries.
 The dining room is homey, its yellow walls festooned with art by the chef herself.
 Kai Harper is nearly as adept with a brush as she is with the kitchen implements which do her bidding to create some of the best cuisine in northern New Mexico.

-Kai plied her chef skills in some of San Francisco’s most innovative restaurants, including Greens which is considered almost universally as one of the best vegetarian restaurants in the country.
+Kai plied her chef skills in some of San Francisco’s most innovative restaurants, including Greens which is considered almost universally as one of the best vegetarian restaurants in the world.
 With a chef’s pedigree like that, you know you’re in for a unique dining experience.
 It’s a dining experience you should start with the restaurant’s signature salad, the Goat Cheese Salad.
 Available in two sizes, it’s playfully referred to as a “little goat” or a “big goat” and features organic lettuces tossed in sesame ginger vinaigrette with Sonoma goat cheese, dried sweet cranberries and toasted pecans.
 It’s one of the very best salads anywhere in New Mexico, a salad so fabulous a carnivore would give up meat for it.

 To gastronomes around the world, Provence equates to incomparable cooking, especially with vegetables at their peak of freshness.
 So, when you see Provencal Pistou (made with locally grown pinto beans, sweet parsnips, caramelized onion and tomato) on the menu, don’t hesitate.
 This is a must order dish.
 Pistou is actually a paste made from raw garlic and basil, similar to Italian pesto, but is most often prepared as a minestrone.
 Sugar Nymphs’ version is worthy of the Provencal region of France.
 It’s the perfect cure for a cold winter night.
 Amazingly, it may not even be the best soup on the menu.
 That honor might belong to a white and pinto bean butternut squash soup that may leave you swooning.
 It’s everything Webster had in mind when defining soup as a quintessential comfort food.